re-ops/re-cog/README.md

 All the functions are serializable which means that we can change them locally refresh the REPL and run the latest version on our remote hosts (no restart required!), this provides the same productive [Reloaded](https://re-ops.github.io/re-docs/usage/#reloaded) workflow as local Clojure functions.

-Re-cog function have a number of use cases:
+Re-cog resources facts and scripts have a number of use cases:

 * To be used within provisioning [recipes](https://github.com/re-ops/re-cipes).
 * To be used in Re-mote [pipelines](https://re-ops.github.io/re-docs/#abstractions).